Which training awards should I enter?

 Sound familiar?
 If your people demonstrate excellent creativity, innovation, collaboration or impact then the credible schemes that have the most categories to consider here are:

-It is also worth taking a look at the relevant categories of The Learning Technologies Awards (deadline end of July), The Learning Awards (deadline early-October) or The Learning Excellence Awards (deadline end of October).
+It is also worth taking a look at the relevant categories of The Learning Technologies Awards (deadline end of July), The Learning Awards (deadline late-September) or The Learning Excellence Awards (deadline end of October).

 “We’ve got a major innovative/creative/challenging learning programme with stats to prove success…”